-An Oral Answers reader, Austin emailed me last week with the following question:
+An Oral Answers reader, visit this site Austin emailed me last week with the following question:

 “I had 3 temp crowns that were put in on my right side lower and 2 on my left side lower.
 Today when I was using my water pic I was cleaning my lower right and something started to feel like it was stuck between my teeth so I kept going and pulled out a black and white string, my gums have been bleeding and hurting.
 What should I do?”

 Before we talk about what happened with Austin, let’s take a look at what exactly this “black and white string” was and why it’s used in dentistry.

 Usually when dentists cut teeth for crowns, they will pack a piece of string, known as dental retraction cord, gingival retraction cord, or just dental cord between your tooth and your gums.
 I’ve also used retraction cord when doing fillings on teeth that have a cavity that goes below the gum-line.

 This cord helps move the gums away from the teeth and can also be treated with a solution that prevents the gums from bleeding.
 That way, the dentist can focus on preparing the tooth without the gums getting in the way.
 The dental cord also helps the dentist make sure that the whole tooth gets recorded when an impression is taken.